Haas F1 Team

-Haas Formula LLC, competing as MoneyGram Haas F1 Team, is an American-licensed Formula One racing team established by NASCAR Cup Series team owner Gene Haas in April 2014.
+Haas Formula LLC, competing as TGR Haas F1 Team, is an American-licensed Formula One (F1) racing team established by NASCAR Cup Series team owner Gene Haas in April 2014.
 The team made its debut in the season.
-The team principal is Ayao Komatsu, who replaced Guenther Steiner who served in the role from the team's inception until January 2024.
+The team principal is Ayao Komatsu, who replaced Guenther Steiner who served in the role from the team's inception until his resignation in January 2024.

-The team is headquartered in Kannapolis, North Carolina, United States – 50 km from Charlotte – alongside sister team and NASCAR entrant Haas Factory Team, though the two teams are separate entities.
+Haas is headquartered in Kannapolis, North Carolina, United States, 50 km from Charlotte, alongside sister team and NASCAR entrant Haas Factory Team, although the two teams are separate entities.
 The team also established a forward base in Banbury, England, to turn cars around between races during the European part of the calendar.
 The team maintains a design office in Maranello, which is also home to Scuderia Ferrari's headquarters.